 Mentioned previously, Alternative Fruit reported on some of the health benefits of reading a few months ago.
 This time, we're looking at a handful of influences that might just nudge you in the right direction.
 Reading is enjoyable, and although requires concentration and time, it is an open door into a new world of experience.
 The printed word has many abilities, conveying ideas from one mind to another can take all kinds of roads.
 A good book works as an excellent tool for applying thought and allowing others to make use of the same ideas.
 Either simply for our pleasure or for real-life skills, fiction and fact alike provide us with endless resource.

-Yes, it takes a bit of brainpower to read.
+Yes, it takes a bit of brainpower to read but less than most things.
 It's something many of us take for granted.
-People who struggle with concentration may find it less relaxing than others, however generally speaking, reading is a great way to rest.
+People who struggle with concentration may find it less relaxing than others, however, generally reading is a great way to rest.
 By allowing the mind to focus on one given train of thought, we can let go of so much more while the words provide us with their experience.
 By sitting down and reading, our bodies and minds are put at ease while the words work their magic.
 Great for de-stressing or winding down after a hard day, a book can be a really helpful relaxation tool.

 Unlike the musical instrument you may turn to or the stereo with loud music on, a book is much more portable and socially acceptable.
 Unless you're a particularly hot shot on your instrument, it's probable that society won't want you to turn to it on the bus or in the street.
 A book, though, it doesn't affect anyone but the reader.
 We know that loud music in society is frowned upon, we go to places where its tolerated like clubs and bars or we leave it at home.
 Books are the silent option that no-one can complain about.
 We can read anywhere, it's a really versatile way of passing time or giving ourselves something to do.